akka/akka/akka-docs/rst/java/http/routing-dsl/directives/parameter-directives/parameter.rst

 -----------
 See :ref:`-parameter-java-` for a detailed description of this directive.

-See :ref:`which-parameter-directive` to understand when to use which directive.
+See :ref:`which-parameter-directive-java` to understand when to use which directive.

 Example
 -------